remotestorage/remotestorage.js/README.markdown

-Please log in to irc://irc.freenode.net/unhosted so we can help you get this working on your server.
+Please log in to #unhosted on irc.freenode.net so we can help you get this working on your server.
 ======================

 This code is published under the AGPL license.
+It's what you need to build your own unhosted website, which means it consists of two halves:

-It is an unhosted website which you can change to turn it into your own unhosted web app.
+* a 'hello world' unhosted web app which you can change to turn it into your own unhosted web app.
+* an unhosted storage node: any user accounts you create on here automatically become usable as unhosted accounts on other people's unhosted websites.

 This code is still quite young, and should be considered 'alpha'.
 We welcome your suggestions and improvements!
 Here's how you install it:

 Get a server with apache and php.
 For instance, you can get a debian lenny server at rackspace, ssh to it as root, and run: